SOLAS-TTRPG/SOLAS/README.md

 ### Undying
 *Requires **Among the Dead**, **Glory**, or **Rage***

 When your character is fading, you do not need to use an extra heart to take your turn.
-Any healing on your character (while fading) is rolled with advantage.
+Any healing on your character is rolled with advantage.

+### Zealous Presence
+*Requires **Glory**, or **Rage***

+By spending one **focus**, you can give a number of creatures (equal to your level) that can hear you advantage on attack rolls and checks until the start of your next turn.

 # Playing the Game
 Most TTRPGs are broken down into a cycle of play, but this is by no means a one-size fits all solution.
 Generally, a GM will describe the environment, and the players respond with what their character does.
 The GM then goes back and forth with the players, narrating the results of their actions and having the players respond, until a scene comes to a natural close.